cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

        [[model]]  # a big task that runs on hpc1 inherit = BIG-HPC1

-If an item is defined at several levels in the family tree the highest level (closest to the task) takes precedence.
+If the same item is defined (and redefined) at several levels in the family tree, the highest level (closest to the task) takes precedence.

 Inheriting from Multiple Parents